deviant-liang/Notes/EffectiveCPP/effective_cpp.md

 ### **Item 18: Make interfaces easy to use correctly and hard to use incorrectly.**

+- If an attempted use of an interface does compile, it will do what the client wants.

 ### **Item 19: Treat class design as type design.**

 ### **Item 20: Prefer pass-by-reference-to-const to pass-by-value.**